Information about Dactinomycin

 How dactinomycin works

 Dactinomycin is an anti-cancer medication.
 It works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.

 Common side effects of dactinomycin

-Nausea, Vomiting, Mouth ulcer, Loss of appetite, Glossitis, Lip inflammation, Diarrhoea, Inflammation of the rectum
+Nausea, Vomiting, Mouth ulcer, Loss of appetite, Glossitis, Lip inflammation, Diarrhea, Inflammation of the rectum

 Available Medicine for Dactinomycin